literalplus/minotopiacore/CONTRIBUTING.md

 Note that the `--some-option` part is not usual Minecraft style and should be avoided.
 It is not yet used in MTC, but if it were to be used, a library should be included for argument parsing.

-Also note that this is also valid:
+Further note that this is also valid:

 ````
 /command sub additem <Item[:Data value]>